Hallmark Actors Who Sadly Died

 Peter Falk

-For someone who started off working at a white-collar job, Peter Falk sure conquered great heights in the film and television industry.
-Rising through childhood struggles with cancer that left him with a glass eye, Falk began his screen career with minor roles on the small screen, making his big screen debut with the 1958 film "Wind Across the Everglades."
-Falk's genius was immediately apparent, and by 1961, he had earned his first Oscar and Emmy nominations — a rare feat at the time.
-His glittering streak continued into the next year with the film "Pocketful of Miracles" and NBC's "The Dick Powell Theatre," before Falk's defining role came to him in 1971.
+For someone who started off working a white-collar job, Peter Falk sure conquered great heights in the film and television industry.
+Rising through childhood struggles with cancer that left him with a glass eye, Falk began his acting career with minor television roles, making his big screen debut with the 1958 film "Wind Across the Everglades."
+Falk's genius was immediately apparent, and by 1961, he had earned his first Oscar and Emmy nominations — for "Murder, Inc." and "The Law and Mr. Jones," respectively — a rare feat at the time.
+His glittering streak continued into the next year with the film "Pocketful of Miracles," which scored him another Academy award nom, and NBC's "The Dick Powell Theatre," which earned him his first Emmy, before Falk's defining role came to him in 1971.

 Always pursuing "just one more thing" as one of television's most legendary detectives, Falk starred in "Columbo" for over three decades.
 His raincoat-wearing, cigar-smoking alter ego — whose idiosyncrasies endeared him to fans as much as his mystery-solving abilities — raked in four Emmys and a Golden Globe for Falk, who simultaneously humored moviegoers with comedy hits like "The In-Laws" and "The Brink's Job."

 In later years, Falk diversified his range as Max the angel in a string of sentimental holiday productions from Hallmark.
 A sharp-witted actor who never let his impaired eyesight precipitate a single dull moment in his career, Falk died on June 23, 2011, at his Beverly Hills home.
-He had reportedly lived with Alzheimer's disease during his final years.
+He had reportedly lived with Alzheimer's disease during his final years, per The New York Times.

 Anne Heche

 It took about 45 minutes for the fire department to rescue Heche.
-She fell into a coma and, though initial statements from her reps initially described her condition as stable, Heche was declared brain-dead within a week.
-According to People, the actor died of anoxic brain injury that prevented oxygen from reaching her brain, with toxicology reports confirming that Heche wasn't on drugs at the time of the crash.
+She fell into a coma and, though initial statements from her reps initially described her condition as stable, Heche was declared brain dead within a week.
+According to People, the actor died of anoxic brain injury, with toxicology reports confirming that Heche wasn't not impaired by drugs or alcohol at the time of the crash (via E!
+News).

 Tributes to Heche poured in from all quarters of Hollywood.
 Her presence in the industry was marked by a versatile choice of films like "Wag the Dog," "Six Days Seven Nights," and "Donnie Brasco."
-The Emmy winner's association with Hallmark began in the 1990s when she debuted with the television film "O Pioneers!"
+The Daytime Emmy winner's association with Hallmark began in the 1990s when she debuted with the television film "O Pioneers!"
 Over the decades, she established herself as a fan favorite.
-While her career was diverse, she revealed that TV "kept food on my table" when Hollywood allegedly blacklisted her after she went public with her relationship with Ellen DeGeneres (via The Daily Mail).
+While her career was diverse, she revealed that TV work with companies like Lifetime and Hallmark "kept food on my table and kept me doing the thing I love to do" when Hollywood allegedly blacklisted her after she went public with her relationship with Ellen DeGeneres (via the Daily Mail).

 Marta DuBois

 For the decades that she was active on-screen, Marta DuBois had an eclectic career.
-Hailing from Panama, she answered her calling for performance notably in the 1980s, with appearances in shows like "Voyagers!" and "Matt Houston."
-Her first major role came in 1982 with the drama series "Tales of the Gold Monkey," in which she portrayed a princess.
+Hailing from Panama, she answered her calling for performance notably in the 1980s, with appearances in shows like "Voyagers!" and "McClain's Law."
+Her first major role came in 1982 with the drama series "Tales of the Gold Monkey," in which she portrayed Princess Koji.

 A consistent element of suspense streaked through a large part of DuBois' acting repertoire, starting with her debut film role in the 1979 crime thriller "Boulevard Nights" and going all the way to her definitive role in Hallmark's iconic "McBride" film series.
 In the latter, DuBois charmed as detective Roberta Hansen who, along with John Larroquette's Mike McBride, was crucial to bringing mysteries to a close across the series.

 As noted by Turner Classic Movies, DuBois established herself as a forceful, impressive presence in male-led shows, such as when she co-starred in "Magnum, P.I." with Tom Selleck or joined the macho cast of "The Trial of the Incredible Hulk."
-Meanwhile, plenty of guest appearances peppered her resume, with DuBois marking her last role with the crime-comedy show "Bones" in 2013.
-Mentored under Sal Dano, DuBois in later years became an acting coach in Los Angeles herself (via More Than Cake).
+Meanwhile, plenty of guest appearances peppered her resume, with DuBois taking her last role in the crime-comedy show "Bones" in 2013.
 She died on May 8, 2018.
 She suffered a brain aneurysm, her mentor wrote on Facebook.

 Clarence Williams III